ACF

 Compliance Implications for Industry

-Once the regulation is in force, the listed lamps cannot be imported, exported, or manufactured in Singapore.
+Once the regulation is in force, the listed lamps can no longer be imported, exported, or manufactured in Singapore.
 Companies should:

 • Audit inventories and SKUs against the six categories and HS codes.